AmitYaakov/handwritten-digit-recognition/README.md

 1. clone the project.
 2. Open the project folder and add your csv files- train and test files.
 3. For building the tree run:  ./learntree <1/2> <P> <L> <trainingset_filename> <outputtree_filename>
-where:
+where:<br/>
 1/2 - which version of the learning algorithm to run.
-1 - the first version with the given conditions, 2 - the second version.
+1 - the first version with the given conditions, 2 - the second version.<br/>
-P - the percent of the training set that should be used for validation L - the maximal power of 2 for tree sizes T trainingset_filename - the name/path of the training set file.
+P - the percent of the training set that should be used for validation.<br/> L - the maximal power of 2 for tree sizes T.<br/> trainingset_filename - the name/path of the training set file.
 The format of this file is the CSV format mentioned above.
 Each line represents a single example.
-The file can have any number of lines depending on the size of the input training set.
-outputtree_filename - the name/path of the file into which the algorithm will output the decision tree that it learned based on the training set.
+The file can have any number of lines depending on the size of the input training set.<br/> outputtree_filename - the name/path of the file into which the algorithm will output the decision tree that it learned based on the training set.
-4. For prediction run: ./predict <tree_filename> <testset_filename>
+4. For prediction run: ./predict <tree_filename> <testset_filename><br/>
-where:
+where:<br/>
 tree_filename - the name/path of the file that describes the tree to use for prediction.
-This will be a file that was output by running "learntree", with the first version or the second version of the algorithm.
+This will be a file that was output by running "learntree", with the first version or the second version of the algorithm.<br/>
 testset_filename - the name/path of the file that includes the test examples which you should predict, in the CSV format mentioned above.